KME/draft-moriarty-rats-posture-assessment-old/draft-moriarty-rats-posture-assessment.md

 # Remediation

-If policy and configuration settings or measurements attested do not meet expected values, remediation is desireable.
+If policy and configuration settings or measurements attested do not meet expected values, remediation is desirable.
 Automated remediation performed with alignment to zero trust architecture principles would require that the remediation be performed prior to any relying component executing.
 The relying component would verify before continuing in a zero trust architecture.